Global Linear and Local Superlinear Convergence of IRLS for Non-Smooth Robust Regression: Convergence Theory of IRLS for Robust Regression

 \myparagraph{Connection to \cite{Kummerle-NeurIPS2021}} A related global linear convergence was established for the IRLS method for basis pursuit in \cite[Theorem 3.2]{Kummerle-NeurIPS2021}.
 Our proof is inspired by \cite{Kummerle-NeurIPS2021}, but also improves on its strategy.
 For example, their Theorem 3.2 involves two parameters for the \textit{stable nullspace property}, while we only have a single RSP parameter $\eta$, simplifying matters.
-Also, we obtain a constant of $1/294$ in Theorem \ref{theorem:GLC-L1}, which is better than the value of $1/384$ for the respective constant in \cite{Kummerle-NeurIPS2021}.\footnote{In Theorem 3.2 of \cite{Kummerle-NeurIPS2021} the constant was $1/768$; we find that this is a miscalculation in their proof.}
+Also, we obtain a constant of $1/294$ in Theorem \ref{theorem:GLC-L1}, which is better than the value of $1/768$ for the respective constant in \cite[Theorem 3.2]{Kummerle-NeurIPS2021}.